BestReviews is reader-supported and may earn an affiliate commission. Details

-Theses batteries have a leakproof construction which ensures that you will not need to buy a new set for a long time.
-The rechargeable feature allows these to be used time and time again.
+These lithium Energizer batteries have a leakproof construction which ensures that you will not need to buy a new set for a long time.
+Operates in extreme weather from -40 to 140 degrees Fahrenheit.

 The batteries themselves deplete rapidly when in constant use.

 These batteries come completely pre-charged and are ready to use out of the package.
 These batteries retain up to 70% of a charge after years of non-use.
-Unlike other batteries, they can be recharged even before they are completely empty.
-Each battery can be charged over 2000 times.
+They can be recharged before they are completely empty.

 The most popular battery brand.
 Duracell batteries are known for holding a charge for longer than other AA batteries.
 These are usually sold in large packs and are rechargeable.
-The batteries are rated at 9 volts.
+Rated at 9 volts.

 High-powered devices, such as gaming controllers, can drain the battery faster.